Xoggas/timetable/README.md

-## 🕒 School Time-Table Management System
+## 🕒 School Timetable Management System

-Welcome to the **Time-Table Management System**!
+Welcome to the **Timetable Management System**!
 This project is designed to help schools efficiently manage their schedules and bell timings.
 It consists of two main modules: one for managing class schedules and another for managing bell timings.

----

 ## 🔧 Features